Skip to content

 Focus

-TQM focuses on finding the best and maximum results, and how to get to them; it is a management program based on quality.
+TQM focuses on finding the best and maximum results and how to get to them; it is a management programme based on quality.
+ISO is a programme that helps with the management process itself.

 The two emphasise different aspects of organisational excellence.